yft1234567/Smartseq2_smkpipe_at_Luolab/README.md

 # Smartseq2_smkpipe_at_Luolab
-Snakemake pipeline for Upstream processing of Smartseq2 sequenced libraries
+Snakemake pipeline for Upstream processing of Smartseq2 sequenced libraries (from fastq.gz to expression matrix).

 ## Structure of the Repository